 The term "nanoparticle" defines particles with at least one dimension less than 100 nanometers.
 They may be deliberately engineered or develop naturally.
 Some chemicals may be more reactive and toxic at this particle size than bulk-sizes.
 Take special care to prevent them from being released into the environment.
 If your laboratory intends to create aerosolized nanoparticles, measure the typical nanoparticle levels before the process begins and compare it to subsequent levels.
-Additional information about nanoparticle safety guidelines is available here. or by contacting the UW Chemical at: labcheck@uw.edu b.
-Providing Synthesized Chemicals to Others should provide other parties with as much information about the safety precautions when using the chemical as is feasible.
-For more information, please contact the UW CHO: labcheck@uw.edu.
+Additional information about nanoparticle safety guidelines is available on the EH&S the website or by contacting the UW CHO at: labcheck@uw.edu b.
+Providing Synthesized Chemicals to Others